 Chief Executive Officer and Managing Director at Greencross Limited

 Petbarn was less than a year into its digital transformation when the COVID-19 crisis hit Australia.
 At that point, online sales had risen to 6% or 7% of total sales, but they were about to skyrocket.
-Customers still needed pet supplies, but fewer were visiting shops and there was a real risk that government mandates would force shops to close.
+Customers still needed pet supplies, but fewer were visiting stores, and there was a real risk that government mandates would force stores to close.
 In response, Petbarn made a bold move.

 Before Petbarn could promise same-day delivery to customers, it needed to make sure it could keep up.
-That’s why the team conducted a staged roll-out of the offer on the website.
+That’s why the team conducted a staged rollout of the offer on the website.
 After selecting specific locations, they used Adobe Target to expose the service to one audience segment at a time.
 If volume started to exceed capacity, they could easily “throttle back” and limit exposure to just a segment of the audience.
 Or if they encountered a problem, the team could immediately remove the messaging and functionality.

 Petbarn used the same staged approach to release its new live chat feature during the pandemic.
 By carefully controlling audience exposure, the team made sure volumes were manageable as the company ramped up staffing.
 Now, live chat is central to Petbarn’s customer service model.
 It has even earned a 92% positive rating from customers—a testament to the company’s careful, measured approach and commitment to delivering on its promises.

 Petbarn has put a lot of work into its online shopping experience.
-Over the past year, overall website conversion rates increased by 44% using personalisation.
+Over the past year, overall website conversion rates increased by 44% using personalization.
 The company stays focused on creating digital experiences that are just as personal and powerful as the in-store experience.
 And it uses data to guide decisions.

 “Before Adobe Target, we always had theories and assumptions, but we never had proof,” says Wahby.
 “Now, the numbers speak for themselves.
 We’re constantly trying new ideas and tracking the results—and we see every test as an opportunity learn.”